 The remaining 5-10% of worldwide cocoa harvests are fine flavor cocoa.
 Fine flavor cocoa is a high-quality cocoa with nuanced, fine aroma.
 It is mainly farmed in Latin America and the Caribbean.
-Lindt & Sprüngli uses fine flavor cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic and Papua New Guinea.
+Lindt & Sprüngli uses fine flavor cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic, Papua New Guinea and Peru.

 Our own sustainability program, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from.

 There are many ways to be engaged in sustainable and responsible cocoa sourcing practices.
-This can include introducing responsible purchasing practices, buying certified raw materials or implementing individual projects.
+This can include introducing responsible purchasing practices, buying certified raw materials, or implementing individual projects.
 We believe the key to a more sustainable food sector is to combine different approaches.
 The basis of our engagement are responsible purchasing practices.
 This means that we have long-term partnerships with our suppliers, which allows us to work with a stable farmer base over many years.
 Second, it is important to have a sustainability program (own or certification), which covers 100% of our raw materials, not just a small part.
-We have achieved the 100% traceability and verification goal for cocoa beans in 2020 and are working towards 100% sustainable cocoa butter, cocoa powder and chocolate by 2025.

-Lindt & Sprüngli shares the goals of the industry, governmental and non-governmental organizations (such as World Cocoa Foundation, Fairtrade, Rainforest Alliance, UTZ, etc) for a sustainable cocoa production.
+Lindt & Sprüngli shares the goals of the industry, governmental and non-governmental organizations (such as World Cocoa Foundation, Fairtrade, Rainforest Alliance, etc.) for sustainable cocoa production.
 We appreciate their contributions to improving living and working conditions, introducing better farming practices, fostering biodiversity and eliminating the worst types of child labor.
 Where appropriate and possible, we collaborate with them as partners.

-- Our sourcing model targets our entire cocoa bean supply and is not limited to single products or product groups.
+- Apply our model to the entire cocoa supply and not single products or product groups.

 An exception is Russell Stover, which buys chocolate as well as chocolate products and includes Fairtrade certified products (Russell Stover Joy Bites).

-We publish our progress annually and use The Earthworm Foundation to independently verify our progress.
-The results of the external assessment are published on the Earthworm Website.
+We publish our progress annually.
+All of our cocoa sourcing under our Farming Program and other sustainability programs is subject to external verification annually by an independent third-party.
+For cocoa beans, external verification is conducted by the Earthworm Foundation.
+The results are transparently communicated and published on the Earthworm Website.
+For cocoa butter, we currently have different third-party verification programs in place, including certification.
 For selected country of origins, we mandate credible research organizations to survey the farmers and assess the impact of our Program on the farmers, their families and communities.

-We are printing it on our products (except white chocolate products) and are integrating this continuously.
+We print the logo of the Farming Program on many of our products (except white chocolate products) and are integrating this continuously.